| SCHINDLER'S LIST:STUDENT DISCUSSION QUESTIONS

 FOLLOW-UP QUESTION: How does this exchange

 influence Schindler?
 How does Stern, overall, influence Schindler?
+ANALYSIS: Schindler is thinking about his

 successes, but Stern, subtly and in a dignified way, reminds him that the world in which